Should I start releasing YouTube content? I'm considering it! Vote by subscribing to my presently-empty channel and turning on notifications!

 Dysbiosis - changes in the microbiome, or the community of microorganisms that live in and on the body can contribute to aging.
 Any disruption to the microbiome of the skin, gut lining, nasal cavity, or vagina, resulting in an imbalance in the microbiota, changes in their functional composition and metabolic activities, or a shift in their local distribution.

-Movement to create lymphatic flow to remove cellular waste build-up (along with massage, foam rolling, rebounding, inversion),
+Movement to create lymphatic flow to remove cellular waste build-up (along with massage, foam rolling, rebounding, and inversion),

 To prevent sarcopenia & frailty